Sound Analysis Workshop

 The first three days of the workshop consist mainly of lectures, demos, discussions, and hands-on exercises covering general principles and specific techniques in Raven Pro.
 In the last two days we focus on review and follow-up of this core material and on specific needs and interests of the participants, in both small-group and individualized consultation sessions.
 Limiting the class size to 12 participants allows us to give attention to each individual’s needs.
 Throughout the week, guest presentations by Cornell and visiting researchers illustrate diverse applications of analysis principles and techniques discussed in the workshop.

 Is the Workshop Right for You?

 In a one-week workshop, there is not enough time to cover everything that participants might need to know in order to use bioacoustic principles and methods in their work.
 Instead, our goal is to provide a basic foundation of concepts and tools, upon which participants can continue to build after the workshop ends.

 The following two documents should help you determine whether this workshop would be worthwhile for you, given your specific interests and needs.

 If, after reading these documents, you’d like to apply, please follow instructions below.

 The course is presented at the Imogene Powers Johnson Center for Birds and Biodiversity, home of the Cornell Lab of Ornithology, in Ithaca, New York.

 Workshop registration is open to anyone.
-However, we ask that potential participants first complete a brief online questionnaire about interests and background, in order to ensure a good match between workshop content and participant interests.
+If you’re interested in attending the April 2018 workshop, please complete a brief online questionnaire about interests and background, in order to ensure a good match between workshop content and participant interests.

 Participants are expected to provide their own Windows or Mac laptop.